piku235/mobilus-gtw-client/README.md

 # C++ Client Library for Mobilus Cosmo GTW

 A lightweight, platform-agnostic C++ client library for interacting with the **Mobilus Cosmo GTW**.
-Designed to facilitate communication, control, and status monitoring of Mobilus devices connected to the Cosmo GTW.
+Designed to facilitate communication, control, and event subscription of Mobilus devices connected to the Cosmo GTW.

 ## Overview